 Thankfully, the state of Arkansas makes it easy for landlords and landowners to reclaim their property.

 In some cases, a landowner may have a legal ‘disability’.
 In this case, the definition of disability is a bit looser than it might be in the most common sense.
 When the landowner is a minor (having inherited the property), legally incompetent, or imprisoned, they can defend their claim to their land for an extended period of time.

 After their disability has ended (whether that means that the minor comes of age, the person is released from prison or returns to sanity), the landowner has 3 years to reassert that they are the rightful owners of the land in question.

-In all over cases, an eviction notice must be served in order for squatters to be removed from the property.
-Thankfully Eviction doesn’t take as long in Arkansas as it does in some other states.
+In all, an eviction notice must be served for squatters to be removed from the property.
+Thankfully eviction doesn’t take as long in Arkansas as it does in some other states.

-An eviction notice, or notice to vacate, gives the squatters 3 days to leave the property.
-If they don’t leave after that time, you may file a complaint that requires them to appear in court.
-After they receive a court summons, they have 5 days to object in writing.
+An eviction notice, or notice to vacate, gives the squatters a certain amount of days to leave the property.
+If they don’t leave after that time, owners may file a complaint that requires them to appear in court.
+After they receive a court summons, squatters have 5 to 10 days (depending on the eviction case) to object in writing.

 If the squatters do not file this objection, they can be removed from the property by the county sheriff (not the police).
 However, if they do file an objection, a hearing will be scheduled.